Altishofer/piggyScale-Client/README.md

 ## Main Components

-- **[REST Server](https://github.com/Altishofer/piggyScale/tree/main/server):** Manages a RESTful API for interacting with the database, which stores permanent records.
 - **[Scale](https://github.com/Altishofer/piggyScale/tree/main/scale):** Captures data from the hardware and publishes real-time measurements to the MQTT server.
 - **[Client](https://github.com/Altishofer/piggyScale/tree/main/src):** An Angular-based web platform that subscribes to real-time updates from the scale and retrieves data from the server's database.
 - **[MQTT Server](https://github.com/Altishofer/piggyScale/tree/main/server):** Buffers real-time measurements from the Scale and forwards them to subscribed clients.

 ## Hardware